dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

   ``pg_export_snapshot()`` it is possible for pgcopydb to re-use an already exported snapshot.

+--follow

+  When the ``--follow`` option is used then pgcopydb implements Change Data Capture as detailed in the manual page for :ref:`pgcopydb_follow` in parallel to the main copy database steps.

+  The replication slot is created using the same snapshot as the main database copy operation, and the changes to the source database are prefetched only during the initial copy, then prefetched and applied in a catchup process.

+  It is possible to give ``pgcopydb clone --follow`` a termination point (the LSN endpos) while the command is running with the command :ref:`pgcopydb_stream_sentinel_set_endpos`.

 --slot-name

   Logical replication slot to use.
 At the moment pgcopydb doesn't know how